-Third DWI offenses are almost always prosecuted as a Felony offense in the state of Texas resulting in harsh treatment by the judicial system, and severe prison sentences.
+For individuals charged with a third DWI offense in Houston, the penalties following a conviction are serious.
+Third DWI offenses are almost always prosecuted as third-degree felony offenses in the state of Texas resulting in harsh treatment by the judicial system and severe prison sentences.

-If you been arrested in Houston a 3rd time for Driving While Intoxicated, and you’re out on bond and need to talk with a lawyer to get a clear idea of where you stand, contact attorney Tad A. Nelson’s office by calling us anytime, at 713-489-7373.
+If you were arrested in Houston a 3rd time for Driving While Intoxicated, and you’re out on bond and need to talk with a lawyer to get a clear idea of your realistic options, contact attorney Tad A. Nelson’s office by calling us anytime, at 713-489-7373.

 Potential Penalties For 3rd DWI Offenses

 IMPRISONMENT: Sentencing guidelines demand a 2-to-10 year sentence for 3rd-degree felony convictions.

 TEXAS DRIVERS LICENSE: Texas Driver License suspension is another penalty of being found guilty of DWI a third time.
 The suspension period can last from a period of six months to two years, which doesn’t begin until after the jail sentence is satisfied.

 Avoiding Jail Post Felony DWI Conviction

 Defendants convicted of a felony third DWI offense may, in some situations, have an opportunity to take advantage of community supervision and avoid serving a lengthy penitentiary sentence.
 If you are fortunate enough to be in a position where community supervision is possible, the community supervision term, also referred to as probation, will last from a period of 2 to 10 years.